 All immunizations need to be current throughout the program.
 Allied Health students who are in programs that have a clinical rotation requirement must have proof of the following to go to their clinical site:

-- TB Test (valid for one year and must remain current throughout the program)
+- 2 step TB Test (valid for 1 year and must remain current throughout entire program)

 - Tdap (within 10 years)

 - Hepatitis B Series (three shots) or proof of immunity via a titer

 - Measles, Mumps Rubella (MMR, two shots or proof of immunity via a titer)